-Over the past several years, the pharmacy residency program at WFBMC has graduated many outstanding residents who have taken positions in some of the nation’s leading medical centers and universities.
+Over the past several years, the pharmacy residency program at WFBH has graduated many outstanding residents who have taken positions in some of the nation’s leading medical centers and universities.
 In addition to residency education, the pharmacy department hosts numerous pharmacy students as part of its relationships with multiple pharmacy schools including Campbell University and Wingate University Colleges of Pharmacy.
-The Department of Pharmacy’s dedication to pharmacy leadership development is evidenced by the high degree of involvement of WFBMC pharmacists, both within the organization and the profession as a whole.
-WFBMC pharmacists can be found in leadership positions within state and national pharmacy organizations.
-As health systems continue to evolve, WFBMC Pharmacy is leading the way in providing pharmacists with the leadership and clinical skills needed to be successful in modern healthcare settings.
+The Department of Pharmacy’s dedication to pharmacy leadership development is evidenced by the high degree of involvement of WFBH pharmacists, both within the organization and the profession as a whole.
+WFBH pharmacists can be found in leadership positions within state and national pharmacy organizations.
+As health systems continue to evolve, WFBH Pharmacy is leading the way in providing pharmacists with the leadership and clinical skills needed to be successful in modern healthcare settings.

 Meet the current residents

 Front row: Marie Cavalier, Becky

 Bookstaver, Beth Sawrey, Ashley Wester; Middle row: Amanda Sierzchulski, Katie

 Wallace, Rachel Filipek, Jerod Braschler, Joanna Robinson; Back row: Lindsey

 An index of our residency programs are located below:

 Not all educational experiences occur at the medical center: